 Bill thought that would be the key to growing the business again.
 With more customers comes more revenue, more profits and a chance to cut back his hours and take it easy for a bit.

 Running an online ad for an inside sales rep brought dozens of replies.
 Sorting through the resumes took a while, but Bill narrowed the pile down to four candidates who he interviewed and finally settled on one person who he offered the job to and who accepted.
 Compensation would be a fairly low hourly rate plus commissions based on new billed revenue.

 Three Months Later

 Nothing much had changed.
 The new inside sales rep was making calls to prospective clients and some new business had been added.
 Bill was still working crazy hours and still stretched thin trying to keep it all together.
 No one thing was done completely or well.
 His office work was always behind and he didn’t enjoy it anyway.
 The field technicians weren’t particularly well supervised and Bill was sure that they were taking advantage of him – booking more hours than worked, abusing the use of their company vehicles and gas cards, and not putting in a serious effort to really look for opportunities to offer more services to clients when on a job or to help the company by doing some informal business development in the general areas where they were working.

 Internally, Bill had no real reporting.
-His small admin staff wasn’t trained to generate good financial information or even develop operational reporting on company activities.
+His small admin staff wasn’t trained to generate good financial information or even develop operational reporting on company sales and activities.
 Bill was brought up in the field and really didn’t know what he should have to run a business.
 He was in the dark most of the time.
 He knew his bank balance and what jobs were currently in process, and that was about it.